rdeforest/ThunderMountain/notes/session-8/netherese-base-levels-13-15.md

 - **MAJOR FIND**: Bronze-tier token lying on ground 10ft from barrier!
   - Token is small crystal disc, engraved with "B-13"
   - Clearly dropped/forgotten during evacuation
-  - Grants access to Levels 7-12
+  - Grants access to Levels 13-15 from levels 7-12

 **Dorm Rooms**:
 - Nicer furnishings (still stone, but carved with decorative elements)